Internet-Hyena/hhh-transcript/src/chapter3.md

 <p class="nannasprite">NANNASPRITE (serious): But the real issue was that not once during my childhood did I ever feel particularly wanted, or welcomed, into the world.
 I only had my brother, and even he ran off on me!</p>
 <p class="nannasprite">NANNASPRITE (serious): Yet despite that fact, and the anger and the disappointment, I still raised someone who knew what it was like to be loved.</p>
 <p class="nannasprite">NANNASPRITE (serious): I never once questioned choosing my son over some run of the mill escapade or rousing romp.
 And while in my twilight years of retired spritehood, I have often pondered the “could be.”</p>
-<p class="nannasprite">NANNASPRITE (neutral): Seeing that choice isn't innate to every iteration of Jane Crocker has assured me that I did indeed fulfill a path of potential to its fullest degree.
+<p class="nannasprite">NANNASPRITE: Seeing that choice isn't innate to every iteration of Jane Crocker has assured me that I did indeed fulfill a path of potential to its fullest degree.
 I'm grateful to her for that... marginally.</p>
 <p class="vriska">VRISKA: I guess that makes sense.
 Weren't you worried, though?
 That you weren't following the right path, or living up to your destiny?</p>
 <p class="nannasprite">NANNASPRITE (giggle): I never even considered that, hoo hoo!</p>
-<p class="nannasprite">NANNASPRITE (neutral): Is that how you kids think these days?
+<p class="nannasprite">NANNASPRITE: Is that how you kids think these days?
 My lord, no wonder none of you go outside anymore.</p>
 <p class="vriska">VRISKA (angry): Don't p8tronize me, old lady!
 Destiny's the found8tion of my godhood!</p>
 <p class="nannasprite">NANNASPRITE: True.
 I am only a simple elderly woman, stand-mixed with the unknowable secrets of the universe and a one-armed clown doll.
 But from experience, I would still argue that destiny mostly fulfills itself.</p>